 - Campus Ministry (ext.
 2768, Cohn Hall, under the chapel) will reach out to students to offer both spiritual and personal support.
 A Campus Ministry staff member will try to meet with the student personally.
 Every student will be invited to solicit prayers and alert the Loyola community about a death in his/her immediate family through a “We Remember” e-mail.
 A Campus Ministry staff member will try to attend funeral services of student’s immediate family, if possible.

-- Academic Advising and Support Center (ext.
-5050, Maryland Hall 138) will notify faculty and reach out to the student as appropriate.
+- Academic Advising and Support Center and Class Deans (ext.
+5547, Maryland Hall 145) will notify faculty and reach out to the student as appropriate.
 We will work to help students talk to their professors about making up missed work, and help put academic supports in place as needed.

 Which of these offices you contact is an individualized decision based on with whom you think the student will most connect and be likely to develop a relationship with.
 These are entry points into the support network and each office will work to connect the student with other needed resources.
 When you call one of these offices, it would be helpful to have as many details about the situation as possible so the student does not have to cover the same ground repeatedly.